The Key to Birdwatching in Spain is the Variety of Habitats.

 Spanish imperial eagle photo credit Birding Extremadura

 Since then, much of this precious wetland has been lost to intensive agriculture, but a vast area still remains.
 The marshes – which are formed by the River Guadalquivir as it heads towards the sea – are home to one of the largest colonies of greater flamingos in Europe.
-There are also at least eight species of herons, egrets and bitterns, along with spoonbills, glossy ibises and red-knobbed coot – a rare African species whose only European stronghold is southern Spain.
-Contact either Andalucia Nature Trips or Wild Donana.
+There are also at least eight species of herons, egrets and bitterns, along with spoonbills, glossy ibises and Red-knobbed coot – a rare African species whose only European stronghold is southern Spain.
+Contact Wild Donana.

 Eurasian spoonbill photo credit Wild Donana

-At the southern point of Spain – and one of the southernmost points of Europe – the Straits of Gibraltar are a twice-yearly hotspot for migration.
+At the southern point of Spain – and one of the southernmost points of Europe – the Straits of Gibraltar is a twice-yearly hotspot for migration and birdwatching in Spain.
 Here, at the entrance to the Mediterranean Sea, you can look across to Morocco and see flocks of raptors heading north in spring and south in autumn, often in their thousands.

 The most frequently seen species are black kite (up to 150,000 each autumn), honey buzzard (90,000-100,000), short-toed eagle (more than 15,000) and booted eagle (up to 14,000).
 You may also see marsh and Montagu’s harriers, ospreys, hobbies and black storks, all of which are heading south to spend the winter in sub-Saharan Africa.
-Contact either Birding the Strait or Inglorious Bustards.
+Contact Inglorious Bustards.

 White storks photo credit Inglorious Bustards